Please be ready with your application reference number starting with 'P'. For example P1234567

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-The police check is a nationwide document that reveals all the details of any conviction you get in Australia.
+The Nationally Coordinated Criminal History Check is a nationwide document that reveals all the details of any conviction you get in Australia.
 If you have a previous conviction history in Australia, it will show in your Check results unless some special programs in the legislation erase the records from your criminal records.

-Due to the broad scope of police checks, applicants are usually worried about the kind of records that appear on their certificate.
-The police check is only a mere reflection of a person's criminal history records on the Australian Criminal database.
+Due to the broad scope of nationally coordinated criminal history checks, applicants are usually worried about the kind of records that appear on their certificate.
+The Nationally Coordinated Criminal History Check is only a mere reflection of a person's criminal history records on the Australian Criminal database.
 So, applicants should expect their Court given records to show unless it qualifies for some special scheme.

 However, not all “violations” will show up in your Check.